Exhibition Real Estate

 Parks and Recreation

-To the west is the Diefenbaker Management Area which boasts the Diefenbaker park and Pioneer Cemetery.
-The park includes a medium-sized hill which is used for tobogganing and snowboarding, and the park itself is a frequently-used venue for picnics and public events and performances.
+To the west is the Diefenbaker Management Area which boasts the Diefenbaker Park, and Pioneer Cemetery.
+The park includes Optimist Hill for snowboarding, skiing and tobogganing and the park itself is a frequently used venue for picnics and public events and performances.

 Located within Exhibition south of Ruth Street is the Western Development Museum Saskatoon branch which focuses on the theme 1910 - Boomtown.
 Actual buildings from the era, combined with recreations, are kept in a climate-controlled environment and filled with artifacts of the time.
 Buildings on site include a homestead, a police station, a bank, a newspaper office (with working printing press), a saddle shop, a general store, and a dentist's office, to name a few.
 The museum also includes displays of vintage automobiles and farm equipment.